 He went on to become of counsel to the global law firm Paul Hastings and then a shareholder in the litigation department of another global firm, Greenberg Traurig.
 Often litigating cases against the federal government, he achieved a string of victories in cases involving criminal and civil antitrust laws, securities laws and the Civil False Claims Act.
 He defended some of the most well-known businesses in the country in industries such as pharmaceuticals, health care and technology.

-Jeff is also active in the publishing arena.
-He currently serves on the editorial board of Online Gambling Lawyer.
+He is also active in the publishing arena: he currently serves on the editorial and advisory board of Online Gambling Lawyer.
+His commentary has been featured in national media like The Baltimore Sun, and he is a frequent speaker at industry events around the world like the Esports Bar Association Convention.
 A leading national authority in federal sentencing laws, Jeff is co-author of Federal Sentencing for Business Crimes, the only comprehensive treatise on federal sentencing in the context of business and white-collar crimes.
-The two-volume treatise, published by international legal publisher LexisNexis, is a key resource relied on by prosecutors and defense attorneys throughout the United States.

 Awards + Recognition

-- Listed, Nightingale’s Healthcare News – Outstanding Fraud and Compliance Lawyer, May 2006
+- Nightingale’s Healthcare News – Outstanding Fraud and Compliance Lawyer, May 2006

-- Listed, “Expert News Source” in Corporate Governance and Securities, and Health Care/Pharmaceutical, LexisNexis
+- “Expert News Source” – Corporate Governance and Securities, and Health Care/Pharmaceutical, LexisNexis

 - Meritorious Service Award, U.S. Army